chriskoh/NetSuite_Subscriptions/README.md

-# NetSuite_Subscriptions
-Custom Subscriptions Module for NetSuite
+Custom Subscription module for NetSuite

+Scripts are run on new sales orders.
+If sales orders contain digital magazine issues, copies are sent out based on the provided email template